At IU, what is Umail?

 sent from IU faculty and administration; see official communications information.

-- You will manage your mail account settings, such as your preferred
+- You manage your mail account settings, such as your preferred

 email address, through the Account Management Service (AMS).

-- While you are an enrolled student, advertisements will not appear
+- While you are an enrolled student, advertisements do not appear

 in the IU-customized systems.
 After you graduate, you will have the